qu4ntum-luffy/qu4ntum-luffy.github.io/_tabs/whoami.md

 <br><br>

 The sole reason for me to start this website for me to full enabling to checkback with the htb machines walkthroughs back & forth.
 And make continous writing a hobby.
 Though Medium was a great platform...
-It is a bit messy for searching around the things you wanted, this template are a bit easy to access for my ownself.
-Feel free to access my medium blogs which were definitely latest...
-Cause I might take a bit getting those things here... <a href="https://medium.com/@eshwarjanjirala">Access Medium?</a>
+It is a bit messy for searching around the things you wanted, Sorry for the inconvenience, We've been working on CTF website soon.
+This page will be back up for the solutions.
+Please stay tuned🎧 until then.

 {: .prompt-tip }